mikimer/LoRa/assets/1_GetHardware.md

 ## Bill of Materials (BOM)
 You need the basic equipment for the project and a set of sensors, either by LittleBits or by Adafruit.
+You'll also need the networking equipment, unless you're sure that you have coverage in Senet's LoRa network.
 You'll need one (1) of each item below, unless otherwise noted.
 The prices are estimates.  _Note that the XBee shield is only used as a physical interface between the mDot and the Arduino.
 This project does not use XBee communications._

 ###Basic equipment
 About $200